whiteclover/white/README.rst

 	    THEME = 'default' # the froent theme name

-If your wanna set session adapter pleas see more information in `flask-session <http://pythonhosted.org/Flask-Session/>`_ doc.
+If your wanna set session adapter please see more information in `flask-session <http://pythonhosted.org/Flask-Session/>`_ doc.

 Run in console